bdweix/MiniC-to-Wasm-Compiler/WasmOverview.md

 exports		::= (export "name" (func name))
 ```

-Although Web Assembly is significantly more complex than the grammar above, this is a reduced version that is applicable to the outputs of `Quads`.

 Note: there are a few errors to be corrected in the grammar.
 A name can be any string pre-pended by a `$` (dollar sign).
 Exports require the name without a dollar sign in quotation marks.

 ## S-Expressions ([source](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format))